apioo/fusio/doc/basic/overview.rst

 model or entity system like many other frameworks, instead we recommend to write plain SQL in case you work with a relational database.
 We think that building API endpoints based on models/entities limits the way how you would design a response.
-You only need to describe the request and response in the JSON schema format.
+You only need to describe the request and response in the TypeSchema format.
 This schema is then the contract of your API endpoint, how you produce this response technically is secondary.
 Fusio provides the mentioned connections, which help you to create complete customized responses based on